-Most of our pupils progress through the School from Nursery or Reception to Sixth Form although we welcome children to join Our Lady of Sion at any stage, subject to places being available.
+Most of our pupils progress through the school from Early Years or Reception to Sixth Form although we welcome children to join Our Lady of Sion at any stage, subject to places being available.

-A non-refundable fee of £50 is payable when you register your child for admission to Our Lady of Sion School.
+A non-refundable fee of £50 is payable when you register your child for admission.

 Once an offer of a place has been made, parents are asked to pay a deposit of £250 to secure this place which will be returned at the end of their time with the school.

-From their third birthday, children can attend the Nursery.
-There is no entrance examination at this stage and instead we invite children to attend our Nursery for two taster sessions, followed by a home visit by a member of the EYFS staff.
+From their third birthday, children can attend the Early Years.
+There is no entrance examination at this stage and instead, we invite children to attend two taster sessions, followed by a home visit by a member of the EYFS staff where possible.
 A place will be offered subject to a successful outcome of these.

-We welcome the West Sussex Early Years Free Entitlement Grant for a Nursery day of 9am – 3pm.
+We welcome the West Sussex Early Years Free Entitlement Grant.

 There is no entrance examination at this stage.
-Admission is at the discretion of the Senior Teachers/Admissions Registrar following the child’s introductory visit and an interview with his/her parents.
+Admission is at the discretion of the Headteacher/Admissions Registrar following the child’s introductory visit and an interview with his/her parents.
 Prior to the offer of a place, prospective pupils are required to spend two days with us, to introduce them to the daily routine and ensure a secure and confident start in their new school.
-Priority for the Reception class is given to pupils who have attended Our Lady of Sion Nursery.
+Priority for the Reception class is given to pupils who already attend our Early Years.

 Years 3 to 6